actualbudget/actual/docs/Developers/using-the-API.md

 This is very simple, but it takes some data in `my-data.json` and creates all the accounts and transactions from it.
 Functions to convert the items (like `convertAccount`) are not included here.
 Use the [reference docs](/developers/API/) to learn the shape of objects that Actual expects.

 **Note:** it's important that [`addTransactions`](/developers/API/#addtransactions) is used here.
 You want to use it instead of [`importTransactions`](/developers/API/#importtransactions) when dumping raw data into Actual.
 The former will not run the reconciliation process (which dedupes transactions), and won't create the other side of transfer transactions, and more.
-If you use `importTransactions` it may adjust your data in ways that don't match the data your importing.
+If you use `importTransactions` it may adjust your data in ways that don't match the data you’re importing.

-If you want to see an example of a real importer, our YNAB4 importer is [completely open-source](https://github.com/actualbudget/import-ynab4/blob/master/importer.js).
-It's built on exactly the same API that you are using.
+Check out the [YNAB4](https://github.com/actualbudget/actual/blob/master/packages/import-ynab4/importer.js) and [YNAB5](https://github.com/actualbudget/actual/blob/master/packages/import-ynab5/importer.js) importers to see how a real importer works.

 ## Methods

-These are the two public methods that you can use.
+These are the public methods that you can use.
 The API also exports low-level functions like `init`, `send`, `disconnect`, and `loadBudget` if you want to manually manage the connection.
-You can [read the source](https://github.com/actualbudget/node-api/blob/master/connection.js) to learn about those methods.
+You can [read the source](https://github.com/actualbudget/actual/blob/master/packages/loot-core/src/server/main.js) to learn about those methods (search for `export const lib`).

-#### `runWithBudget`
+#### `init`

-<Method name="runWithBudget" args={[{ name: 'budgetId', type: 'string'}, { name: 'func', type: 'function' }]} returns="Promise<null>" />
+<Method name="init" argsObject={true} args={{ properties: [{ name: 'budgetId', type: 'string'}, { name: 'config', properties: [{ name: 'dataDir', type: 'string' }, { name: 'serverURL', type: 'string' }]}] }} returns="Promise<void>" />

 After connecting to the budget `budgetId`, run the function.
 This function can assume all API methods are ready to use.